 Collecting property from an impounded vehicle

-If you want to get property from the impounded vehicle, but not the vehicle itself, you will still need to bring proof that you are the owner or registered keeper of the vehicle (a V5C or V5C/10).
+If you want to get property from the impounded vehicle, but not the vehicle itself, you need to bring proof that you're the vehicle's owner or registered keeper (a V5C or V5C/10).

-We don’t allow repairs to be made to vehicles while they’re at the pound (this includes changing tyres, repairing windscreens or jump starting).
+We don’t allow vehicles to be repaired while they’re at the pound (this includes changing tyres, repairing windscreens or jump starting).

-Where possible the pound staff will try to assist you with jump starting, but this is not always possible.
-You will be required to sign a jump starting indemnification form.
+Where possible the pound staff will try to help you with jump starting.
+You'll have to sign a jump-starting indemnification form.

-If you are a recovery operator collecting a vehicle from the pound you must:
+If you're a recovery operator collecting a vehicle from the pound you must:

-Read and sign the ‘Recovery instructions and operator’s declaration’ available as a download PDF below.
+read and sign the ‘Recovery instructions and operator’s declaration’ (available in Downloads below)

-Comply with the ‘Loading and unloading guidelines for recovery operators’ available as a download PDF below
+comply with the ‘Loading and unloading guidelines for recovery operators’ (available in Downloads below)

 Things to be aware of

-- bring a set of keys if possible, in case the driver did not leave the keys in the vehicle
+Bring a set of keys, in case the driver didn't leave the keys in the vehicle.

-- if the vehicle has been in a collision and you’re not sure it’s roadworthy then consider having it recovered by a professional recovery operator
+If the vehicle was in a collision and you’re not sure it’s roadworthy, consider having it recovered by a professional recovery operator.

-- if your vehicle doesn’t have correct number plates and you’re planning on driving it then you’ll need to bring valid replacement plates with you when you collect it
+If your vehicle doesn’t have correct number plates and you’re planning on driving it, you must bring valid replacement plates when you collect it.

 Provisional driving licence holders